 Filed in: Entertainment, Gay Icons and History

-Tags: AIDS victims, gay history, gay performers, male ballet dancers, Rudolph Nureyev
+Tags: gay history, gay performers, HIV/AIDS, male athletes, Rudolph Nureyev

 Two beautiful images of the one and only Rudolph Nureyev, the purest, the most beautiful, and the most tragic ballet dancer the world has known.

 We want to know your opinion on this issue!
 While arguing about an opinion or idea is encouraged, personal attacks will not be tolerated.
 Please be respectful of others.

 The editorial team will delete a comment that is off-topic, abusive, exceptionally incoherent, includes a slur or is soliciting and/or advertising.
 Repeated violations of the policy will result in revocation of your user account.
 Please keep in mind that this is our online home; ill-mannered house guests will be shown the door.

 Thanks for the Rudi pix...
 I'm a big ballet fan and it isn't too often to see dancers acknowledged outside ballet forums.
 I do disagree with classifying him as a "pure" dancer.
 He actually had a pretty messy technique, noisy landings to his jumps and wasn't terribly flexible.
 He had a spotty ballet training when he grew up in Ufa and didn't go to the Vaganova Institute in Leningrad until he was 17 (most begin their training there at 9).
 The dancer who was the most pure, another gay man (and Rudi's on and off lover for years), Erik Bruhn, was an incredible flawless dancer in a way that Rudi never was and that was a source of clingy envy for Rudi for his entire career.

 Thanks for the additional background.
 My parents took me to see him when I was a kid and I was utterly dazzled by something I didn't even expect I could sit through.
 He was like a flame exploding on stage.

 What I remember the most was his fantastic leaps.
 He seemed to float forever.